msharara1998/Reinforcement-Learning/README.md

 is applied over 1000 time steps each.
 The results are averaged over these bandits to obtain a measure of the learning algorithm's average behavior.
 The applied learning algorithm is ε-greedy and the action values are sampled according to sample-average method.

+The implementation is an improvement on SahanaRamnath implementation (link below), offering more vectorization and explanation.